 Internship hosts are recognised, as appropriate, through New Colombo Plan social media, case studies, and speeches.

 Businesses can register at New Colombo Plan: Internship and Mentorship Network.

 The New Colombo Plan Mobility Partners Program encourages businesses to develop and foster partnerships with Australian universities to enhance New Colombo Plan student experiences.

 New Colombo Plan Mobility Partners enter into agreements with Australian universities, with the ability to directly influence the design of programs, such as cohort size, timing in country, and student selection.

 Information on sponsors and sponsorship opportunities is at Private-sector partners.

 New Colombo Plan Business Champions play an important role in promoting the value of regional study to students’ career prospects and in fostering business engagement with the New Colombo Plan.

-- Ms Gabrielle Costigan, CEO Asia, Linfox Logistics
+- Ms Gabrielle Costigan, CEO, BAE Systems Australia

-- Wendy Holdenson, Director and Executive Vice President, Mitsui & Co
+- Ms Wendy Holdenson, Chief Operating Officer and Director, Mitsui & Co

 - Mr Mukund Narayanamurti, CEO, Asialink Business